GLOBAL MARKETS-Dollar falls, Wall St up in volatile post-Fed trading

 By Ryan Vlastelica

-NEW YORK, June 17 The U.S. dollar slid on Wednesday while Wall Street stocks rose in volatile afternoon trading after the Federal Reserve signalled it may wait until late this year to raise interest rates.
+NEW YORK, June 17 The dollar extended losses against the euro and yen, while U.S. stocks gained in volatile afternoon trading, after the Federal Reserve indicated there would be a rate hike by the end of the year.

-The Fed has said it would first raise rates when it deems the economy strong enough to handle it, and on Wednesday said the economy was likely strong enough to support a rate hike by the end of the year.
-The U.S. central bank also lowered expectations for 2015 economic growth.
+The U.S. central bank said the economy was likely strong enough to support an interest rate increase by the end of the year, though it also lowered its expectations for 2015 economic growth because of a weak start to the year.

+The benchmark 10-year U.S. Treasury note fell 3/32 in price, pushing the yield up to 2.3272 percent.
+The U.S. dollar index, which measures the greenback against a basket of currencies, fell 0.5 percent.

-Euro zone finance ministers are due to meet on Thursday, but there was talk of plans being put in place for another emergency summit over Greece at the weekend.
+Euro zone finance minister are due to meet on Thursday, but there was talk of plans being put in place for another emergency summit over Greece at the weekend.
+Jeroen Dijsselbloem, the president of Eurogroup finance ministers, said there was a "very small" chance that a deal would be reached at the meeting.

-U.S. crude futures fell 0.2 percent to $59.86, while Brent crude rose 0.1 percent to $63.78 per barrel.
+In the commodity space, U.S. crude futures fell 0.5 percent to $59.69, while Brent crude fell 0.1 percent to $63.66 per barrel.
 Oil trading was volatile after government data showed a surprise gasoline inventory build last week, even as production eased.

-Gold prices rose 0.4 percent, while silver rose 0.8 percent.
-Copper was down less than 0.1 percent, after falling more than 1 percent both Monday and Tuesday.
-(Editing by Nick Zieminski and David Gregorio)
+Gold prices rose 0.2 percent, while silver rose 0.5 percent.
+Copper was down 0.1 percent, slightly building on recent weakness, which saw the metal down more than 1 percent in both Monday's and Tuesday's sessions.
+(Editing by Nick Zieminski)

 SYDNEY, May 5 Australia's top energy retailer, Origin Energy, said on Friday it doubled its stake in the Beetaloo Basin shale gas field in Australia's Northern Territory.